Staff

 The establishment and implementation of these programs required collaboration with many peak bodies (in the early learning and childcare sector) and the school sector (Catholic, independent and government schools).

-Wendy then moved the Australian College of Perioperative Nurses (ACORN) as the Executive Officer.
+In 2015, Wendy moved to the Australian College of Perioperative Nurses (ACORN) as the Executive Officer until 2020.

 From 2021 to 2023, Wendy was a Director on the Board of the Australian Council for Health, Physical Education and Recreation (ACHPER) Victoria.

-In November 2022, Wendy received the Associations Hall of Fame Award, which recognises excellence and accomplishment by outstanding individuals.
+In November 2022, Wendy received the Association's Hall of Fame Award, recognising excellence and accomplishment by outstanding individuals in the association's sector.

 Wendy can be contacted via our Contact Us page.